PATHWAYS

 Depending on the sector you wish to get experience in, will depend on who you approach for assistance in this area.

 For the theatre sector, your options are reaching out to the main theatres that host performances, or to the theatre companies that put on the performances.
 There are a lot of these, and we are working on building relationships with them to give you the best opportunities we can.
-We have listed a few here that we have had preliminary conversations with, but this is by no means an exhaustive list.

 If you work at an organisation in Tasmania that is keen to offer attachments, traineeships, or work experience in the creative arts, and you are not listed here, please get in touch as we would love to add you.